Former UN Secretary-General Kofi Annan dies at age 80

 Just before becoming secretary-general, Annan served as U.N. peacekeeping chief and as special envoy to the former Yugoslavia, where he oversaw a transition in Bosnia from U.N. protective forces to NATO-led troops.

 In both cases, the U.N. had deployed troops under Annan's command, but they failed to save the lives of the civilians they were mandated to protect.
-Annan offered apologies, but ignored calls to resign by U.S. Republican lawmakers.
-After became secretary-general, he called for U.N. reports on those two debacles — and they were highly critical of his management.
+Annan offered apologies but ignored calls to resign by U.S. Republican lawmakers.
+After becoming secretary-general, he called for U.N. reports on those two debacles — and they were highly critical of his management.

 Annan sought to strengthen the U.N.'s management, coherence and accountability, efforts that required huge investments in training and technology, a new whistleblower policy and financial disclosure requirements.